tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

   ![Example of random build](/img/cw-sim/random-build-example.png)

+- Specialized treatment for "Binder Builds" is an option.

-- The **TCWB** car configuration builds are decentralized codes that can be easily shared and loaded by others.
+- The **TCWB** car configuration builds are *decentralized codes* that are easily shared and loaded by others.

-The `cards` command is useful for build planning, since it searches cards by several properties and displays text or renders image files.
+The `cards` command is useful for build planning, since it searches cards by several properties to display text representations or render image files.

-- Explore the options with `cwsim cards --help`.
+- Explore more options with `cwsim cards --help`.

 - The `-t` option displays full-size cards (with redacted rule text).